-1. District Superintendent.
+- 1. Committee on Nominations.
+The District Committee on Nominations shall be composed of Chair, Vice Chair and Secretary who shall be elected by the District Conference two years before the conference at which they will report, plus three other members appointed by the District Executive Committee. - 2.
+District Superintendent.
 The District Superintendent shall be elected by District Conference.
 The term of office shall be four years, beginning August 1, following his election.
 He is eligible for a maximum of three consecutive elected terms of office.
 Prior to the completion of each term, a formal evaluation of his ministry shall be conducted by the President of The Christian and Missionary Alliance in Canada, or his appointee, in conjunction with the District Executive Committee.
 A written report of the formal evaluation and the criteria used shall be submitted to the conference Committee on Nominations.